Become Part of our Team and Push Digital Sovereignty

 Would you like some valuable tips on how to increase network performance and user data availability when using Windows clients together with UCS?

 Thinking about user data, many of us admins immediately understand that questions about the issues of backups, privacy, and availability, no matter whether across different machines or outside the office, can create us a considerable headache.
-But fortunately there are solutions in place and in this article I want to cover two of them.
+But fortunately there are solutions in place and in this article I want to cover two of them: Roaming Profiles and Folder Redirection, arguably the most popular solution to the problem.

 This time, I want to examine the features roaming profiles and folder redirection more closely, because these are often employed to solve above issues when using Windows clients together with UCS.
 However, most administrators are not always sure where one of these two features ends and where the other starts.
 So let me give you here some advice on how to best set them up in UCS and employ them , because I love to help you optimizing your IT infrastructure and providing your users with a smooth experience.